AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 | 0 | GSM |
 | 9 | UCS-2 |

 This means that the MTA will try to encode the message in GSM.
-If it succeeds it will send it with data_coding set to 0.
+If it succeeds it will send it with `data_coding` set to 0.

-If the message cannot be encoded in GSM, it will be encoded in UCS-2 and will set data_coding to 8.
+If the message cannot be encoded in GSM, it will be encoded in UCS-2 and will set `data_coding` to 8.

 #### Enable message_payload {#enable-message-payload}

-When unchecked, long SMS will be split by the MTA and sent in multiple SUBMIT_SM PDUs with UDH.
+When unchecked, long SMS will be split by the MTA and sent in multiple `SUBMIT_SM PDU`s with UDH.
 The message will be recomposed by the mobile phone following UDH data.

 When checked, long SMS will be sent in one SUBMIT_SM PDU, putting the text in the message_payload optional field.
 See the [SMPP specification](../../administration/using/sms-protocol.md#ACS-SMPP-connector) for details about this.